2020 Annual Conference

 $525 normal registration rate after 10/18/2020

-PDF download file instructions will be emailed to attendee.
+PDF download file instructions will be emailed to the attendee.

-Optional binder of printed lecture handout will be available for pick up on site: $35
+An optional binder of printed lecture handout will be available for pick up on-site: $35

 Workshops (Nov.
 21-22, 2020) - 4 CE Hours Each